isar/hive/README.md

 box[1] = 'Bluebell'; // This will get the bees in a whirl
 ```

-> 🐝 To produce one pound of honey, a hive's bees must visit 2 million flowers and fly over 55,000 miles.
+> Bee fact: To produce one pound of honey, a hive's bees must visit 2 million flowers and fly over 55,000 miles.

 ### 🛡️ Type safety